 ☞ SEE ALSO: Chios Greece – Our 5 Day Travel Guide

 We met up with Mr. Sklavos, who is quite possibly the most laid-back person we’ve ever come across.
 We greeted him and within one minute, he had picked up a worm that was on the driveway, washed it off with water and gently placed it next to a vine.

 This was our introduction to the winery, the owner, and the biodynamic practices taking place here.

 Worms are used to naturally aerate the soil and rather than using chemicals, the worms also aid in the removal of harmful minerals from the soil.
 They take in the minerals, process them, and “poop” them out as a healthy mixture of clay and humus.

 The methods used here were fascinating!
 Not only the use of worms, but the fact that planting and harvesting is done based on The Maria Thun astronomical calendar.

 Mr. Sklavos has just moved in here and will have tours ready within a month or so, but we were able to get an insider look into the production, the vineyards and of course, the wine itself.
 We sampled the local varieties of Mavrodaphne and Vostilidi, wandered around the pristine vineyard and enjoyed chatting with the owner about his life and use of biodynamic techniques.

 We were absolutely blown away by Myrtos Beach and the seaside towns of Assos and Fiskardo.
-These truly are some of the most amazing spots in Greece.
+These truly are some of the most amazing spots on Kefalonia island, if not Greece.

 Rounding the final bend on our drive to Myrtos Beach, Nick slammed on the breaks and brought the car to a screeching halt.